tegorman13/htw/docs/Sections/combo-hugo.md

 | bandTypeExtrapolation              |    71.51 |         33.24 |        109.60 | 1.0 |
 | conditVaried:bandTypeExtrapolation |    66.46 |         32.76 |         99.36 | 1.0 |

 Table 2: **Experiment 1 testing accuracy**.
 Main effects of condition and band type (training vs. extrapolation), and the interaction between the two factors.
-Larger coefficient estimates indicate larger deviations from the baselines (constant & trained bands) - and a positive interaction coefficient indicates disproporionate deviation for the varied condition on the extrapolation bands
+Larger coefficients indicate larger deviations from the baselines (Condition=constant & bandType=Trained) - and a positive interaction coefficient indicates disproporionate deviation for the varied condition on the extrapolation bands
 </div>

 *Testing.* To compare accuracy between groups in the testing stage, we fit a Bayesian mixed effects model predicting deviation from the target band as a function of training condition (varied vs. constant) and band type (trained vs. extrapolation), with random intercepts for participants and bands.
 The model results are shown in <a href="#tbl-e1-bmm-dist" class="quarto-xref">Table 2</a>.
 The main effect of training condition was not significant ($\beta$ = 39, 95% CrI \[-21.1, 100.81\]; pd = 89.93%).
 The extrapolation testing items had a significantly greater deviation than the training bands ($\beta$ = 71.51, 95% CrI \[33.24, 109.6\]; pd = 99.99%).
-Most importantly, the interaction between training condition and band type was significant ($\beta$ = 66.46, 95% CrI \[32.76, 99.36\]; pd = 99.99%), As shown in <a href="#fig-e1-test-dev" class="quarto-xref">Figure 4</a>, the varied group had disproportionately larger deviations compared to the constant group in the extrapolation bands.
+Most importantly, the interaction between training condition and band type was significant ($\beta$ = 66.46, 95% CrI \[32.76, 99.36\]; pd = 99.99%), As shown in <a href="#fig-e1-test-dev" class="quarto-xref">Figure 5</a>, the varied group had disproportionately larger deviations compared to the constant group in the extrapolation bands.

 <img
 src="combo1.markdown_strict_files/figure-markdown_strict/fig-e1-test-dev-1.png"
 id="fig-e1-test-dev"
-alt="Figure 4: E1.
-A) Deviations from target band during testing without feedback stage.
-B) Estimated marginal means for the interaction between training condition and band type.
+alt="Figure 5: A) Deviations from target band during testing without feedback stage.
+B) Conditional effect of condition (Constant vs. Varied) and testing band type (training vs. extrapolation) on testing accuracy.
 Error bars represent 95% credible intervals." />